Paul Boudreau

-Paul T. Boudreau (born December 30, 1949) is an American football coach who is currently the special teams coordinator for the Winnipeg Blue Bombers.
-Prior to the bombers he last served as offensive line coach for the Los Angeles Rams of the National Football League (NFL).
+Paul T. Boudreau (born December 30, 1949) is an American football coach who last served as offensive line coach for the Los Angeles Rams of the National Football League (NFL).
 He has served as the offensive line coach for eight different NFL teams, one Canadian Football League (CFL) team, and four college teams.
 No offensive line coach in the NFL has more experience as an assistant at the professional level than Boudreau, who entered his 29th season in 2015.
 Boudreau's offensive lines over the years have blocked for five running backs who crossed the 10,000-yard career rushing mark, including Barry Sanders, Curtis Martin, Thurman Thomas, Fred Taylor and Steven Jackson.